JSA2026: Insurance Market Reform Agenda for New York

 - Average auto premium vs. national average

-- Homeowner coverage rates in high-risk zones
+- Homeowner coverage availability in high-risk zones

 Integrity

-- Fraud cases detected & recoveries
+- Fraud cases detected and dollars recovered

-- Whistleblower reports protected
+- Whistleblower reports protected and resolved

 Fairness

-- Consumer complaints resolved
+- Consumer complaints resolved within 30/60/90 days

 Discover more from JSA NYS Gov. 2026